unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 ---
 home: false
-title: Using UNS network with the CLI
+title: "Using <uns>uns.network</uns> with the CLI"
 ---

-# UNS CLI
+# <uns>uns.network</uns> CLI

 [[toc]]

 ## Introduction
-Universal Name System provides an interactive command line interface to create and manage your wallets, your UNS protocol tokens and your UNIK NFT tokens.
+<uns>uns.network</uns> provides an interactive command line interface to create and manage your wallets, your UNS protocol tokens and your UNIK NFT tokens.

 **Mainnet is not launched yet, please use devnet**.

-The UNS Command Line Interface is expected to work on recent Linux, MacOS, Windows 10 with WSL installations.
+The <uns>uns.network</uns> Command Line Interface is expected to work on recent Linux, MacOS, Windows 10 with WSL installations.
-Some users have reported successful installation and use of the UNS CLI on "raw" Windows 10 OS.
+Some users have reported successful installation and use of the <uns>uns.network</uns> CLI on "raw" Windows 10 OS.

 ## Installation

 ### Installation from sources

 #### Requirements

-UNS CLI installation requires some dependencies to be installed.
+<uns>uns.network</uns> CLI installation requires some dependencies to be installed.

 ##### Node.js

 Install Node.js 10: [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

-**UNS CLI doesn't work on earlier (6, 8) or later versions of Node.js (11, 12+)**.
+<uns>uns.network</uns> CLI doesn't work on earlier (6, 8) or later versions of Node.js (11, 12+)**.

 ##### Compilation tools

-Even if the UNS CLI is written in a cross-operating system language (Javascript), it requires native dependencies which need to be compiled for your operating system.
+Even if the <uns>uns.network</uns> CLI is written in a cross-operating system language (Javascript), it requires native dependencies which need to be compiled for your operating system.

 You need:
 - gcc/g++